PHPSocialNetwork/phpfastcache/README.md

 ---------------------------
 :books: As of the V6, Phpfastcache provides some helpers to make your code easier.

-- (:warning: Removed in v8, [why ?](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Act-on-all-instances)) ~~The [ActOnAll Helper](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Act-on-all-instances) to help you to act on multiple instance at once.~~
-- The [CacheConditional Helper](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Cache-Conditional) to help you to make the basic conditional statement more easier.
+- The [CacheContract](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Cache-Conditional) to help you to make the basic conditional statement easier.
 - The [Psr16 adapter](https://github.com/PHPSocialNetwork/phpfastcache/wiki/%5BV6%CB%96%5D-Psr16-adapter)

 May more will come in the future, feel free to contribute !